 raw skillsand most of all, his potential.
 He told Logan to trust the process which was

-something we also heard from you and the Ranch.
+something we also heard from you and the ARMory.
 The good part is that it was a

 collaborative approach to development.
 Coach “T” worked with Logan on his mental game,